Meister Psychology Team

 Neuropsychology Extern

-Jessica Feldman is a rising third-year School-Clinical Child Psychology doctoral student at Ferkauf Graduate School of Psychology.
+Jessica Feldman is a rising fourth-year School-Clinical Child Psychology doctoral student at Ferkauf Graduate School of Psychology.
 Prior to her doctoral training, she received her B.A. in Human Development with minors in Education, Inequality Studies, and Health Policy from Cornell University.
 Jessica has developed a particularly keen interest in psychoeducational and neuropsychological assessment and is passionate about utilizing a personalized and strength-based approach when conducting assessments with children and adolescents.
+She has extensive experience conducting evaluations in various settings including a day treatment center, low-fee community clinic, and hospital.
+She is currently a clinical extern at The Seaver Autism Center for Research and Treatment at Mount Sinai where she conducts evaluations for children and adults on the autism spectrum.
+Next year, she will be joining The Center of Excellence in ADHD and Related Disorders at Mount Sinai where she will continue to conduct extensive neuropsychological evaluations.
 Ultimately, Jessica hopes to advance her training towards her career goal of becoming a pediatric neuropsychologist.